Remembrance Day Activities and Ceremonies in Calgary This Year

 image courtesy of field of crosses

-Each year, more than 3,000 white crosses are displayed along Memorial Drive to symbolize the roughly 3,000 soldiers from Southern Alberta who have died in action in various conflicts since the Boer War.
+Each year, more than 3,400 white crosses are displayed along Memorial Drive to symbolize the thousands of soldiers from Southern Alberta who have died in action in various conflicts since the Boer War.
 Visit the site at any point to read the names, ranks, regiments, date of death and age of death of the Southern Albertan soldiers killed in action.
 For a truly moving experience, visit at sunrise or sunset for the flag raising ceremony that takes place daily from November 1 to 11.
 Or attend the Remembrance Day service on November 11.

 The Remembrance Day service begins at 10:30 a.m. on November 11.